itential/itential-mcp/docs/bindings.md

 ## Environment Variable Configuration

-As an alternative to configuration files, endpoint tools can be configured using environment variables.
+As an alternative to configuration files, both endpoint and service tools can be configured using environment variables.
 This method is particularly useful for containerized deployments, CI/CD pipelines, and environments where managing configuration files is challenging.

 ### Environment Variable Format